Sepp Dietrich

-Josef "Sepp" Dietrich (28 May 1892 – 21 April 1966) was a German politician and SS commander during the Nazi era.
+Josef "Sepp" Dietrich (28 May 1892 – 21 April 1966) was a German politician, general and war criminal in the Schutzstaffel (SS) during the Nazi era.
+Despite having no formal staff officer training, Dietrich was, along with Paul Hausser, the highest-ranking officer in the Waffen-SS, the military branch of the SS.
 He joined the Nazi Party in 1928 and was elected to the Reichstag of the Weimar Republic in 1930.
 Prior to 1929, Dietrich was Adolf Hitler's chauffeur and bodyguard.

-Despite having no formal staff officer training, Dietrich was, along with Paul Hausser, the highest-ranking officer in the Waffen-SS, the military branch of the SS.
-Reaching the rank of Oberst-Gruppenführer, he commanded units up to army level during World War II.
+Reaching the rank of SS-Oberst-Gruppenführer, he commanded units up to army level during World War II.
 As commanding officer of the 6th Panzer Army during the Battle of the Bulge, Dietrich bore responsibility for the Malmedy massacre, the murder of U.S. prisoners of war in December 1944.
 After the war, an American military tribunal convicted Dietrich of war crimes at the Malmedy massacre trial.
 Upon his release from Landsberg Prison in 1955, Dietrich became active in HIAG, a lobby group established by former high-ranking Waffen-SS personnel.
 He died in 1966.

 Early life

 Josef "Sepp" Dietrich was born on 28 May 1892 in Hawangen, near Memmingen in the Kingdom of Bavaria, German Empire.

-In 1911 he joined the Bavarian Army with the 4.
+A butcher’s apprentice, Dietrich joined the Bavarian Army with the 4.
 Bayerische Feldartillerie-Regiment "König" (4th Bavarian Field Artillery Regiment "King") in Augsburg.
 In the First World War he served with the Bavarian field artillery.
-He was promoted to Gefreiter in 1917 and awarded the Iron Cross 2nd class.
-In 1918 he was promoted to Unteroffizier (Corporal).
+He was promoted to Gefreiter (Corporal) in 1917 and awarded the Iron Cross 2nd class.
+In 1918 he was promoted to Unteroffizier (Sergeant).
 His last Bavarian Army record lists Dietrich as recipient of the Iron Cross 1st class.

 Interwar period

 In the Weimar Republic

 After the Great War ended, Dietrich worked at several jobs, including policeman and customs officer.
-He joined the Nazi Party (NSDAP) in 1928, got a job at Eher Verlag, the NSDAP publisher, and became commander of Hitler's Schutzstaffel (SS) bodyguard.
+He joined the Freikorps and fought against Polish insurgents during the Silesian Uprisings, but lost his job as a police officer due to his suspected involvement in the Beer Hall Putsch.
+Dietrich joined the Nazi Party (NSDAP) in 1928, then was hired at Eher Verlag, the NSDAP publisher, and became commander of Hitler's Schutzstaffel (SS) bodyguard.
 His NSDAP number was 89,015 and his SS number was 1,117.
 Dietrich had been introduced to Nazism by Christian Weber, who had been his employer at the Tankstelle-Blauer-Bock filling station in Munich.
 He accompanied Hitler on his tours around Germany.
 Later Hitler arranged other jobs for him, including various SS posts, and let him live in the Reich Chancellery.
-On 5 January 1930 Dietrich was elected to the Reichstag as a delegate for Lower Bavaria.
+At the election of 14 September 1930, he was elected as a deputy to the Reichstag from the electoral list of the Nazi Party.
+He would remain in the Reichstag until the fall of the Nazi regime in May 1945, representing several different electoral districts: Upper Bavaria–Swabia (Wahlkreis #24, from the election of July 1932), Lower Bavaria–Upper Palatinate (#25, from the election of November 1933) and Frankfurt an der Oder (#5, from the election of April 1938).